mikwielgus/topola/INSTALL.md

 ### Contracts

 The feature described in this section works only in `debug` profile.
-If you are not interested in debugging, you can skip it altogether.
+If you are not interested in debugging, you can skip this section altogether.

 When trying to locate the source of a bug, it may be helpful to enable [contracts](https://en.wikipedia.org/wiki/Design_by_contract) (yes, this